What Is an Initiative?

 Action Plan

-Quarterly steps toward each goal — each step marked Planned, In Progress, or Completed
+Quarterly tactical steps toward each goal — each step marked Planned, Active, or Done.
+The running operational log; what the team is actually doing right now

 Target Date

-Expected completion window — expressed as a quarter, e.g. Q3 2027
+Expected completion window, expressed as a quarter — e.g. Q3 2027.
+Sourced from metrics.targetDate

 Stakeholders

-All participating parties with assigned roles — Lead, Collaborator, Advisor, or Oversight — exactly one marked as Lead
+All participating parties with assigned roles — Lead, Collaborator, Advisor, Oversight, Funder, or Implementer.
+Exactly one party marked as Lead; all others are supporting roles

 Buy-In Level